 A sole proprietorship is a business owned by one individual.
-The owner takes all the profits or losses of the business and is liable for all its obligations.
+The owner of a sole proprietorship is called ‘proprietor’ or ‘sole trader’ who takes all the profits or losses of the business and is liable for all its obligations.

 A sole proprietorship is the oldest form of business organization.
 It is also known by other names such as Single Proprietorship, Individual Proprietorship, Sole Trader Business, etc.

 You may be a sole proprietor of business without knowing it!